LOADING ...

 He chiding,

-Took my and laid them gently in the corner
+my things and laid them gently in the corner

 "Du the?"

-We sat on meagre in one corner of the single room
+We sat on meagre cushions in one of the single room

-The floor was earth hard and by one wall a raised platform
+The floor was earth packed hard and by one wall a raised

 six foot by four covered by a simple sheet, the bed

-The hunchback herself with small copper pots over an open hearth
+The hunchback busied herself with small copper pots an open hearth

 And so to

-in an iron skillet over the open hearth
+Cooked in an iron skillet over the hearth

-Then folded and dipped into the soft of female sea urchins
+Then folded and into the soft insides of female sea urchins

 My hostess did not eat, I ate her

-She would hear of nothing else, I was guest
+She would hear of else, I was their guest

-And left the men to sit thimbles full of Arak
+And left the men to sit drinking thimbles of Arak

 Carefully poured a small bottle with a faded label